ionic-team/ionic-framework/BREAKING.md

 - `cssClass` has been removed from the `ToastButton` interface.
 This was previously used to apply a custom class to the toast buttons.
 Developers can use the "button" shadow part to style the buttons.

 For more information on styling toast buttons, refer to the [Toast Theming documentation](https://ionicframework.com/docs/api/toast#theming).

+<h4 id="version-8x-select">Select</h4>

+- The `legacy` property and support for the legacy syntax, which involved placing an `ion-select` inside of an `ion-item` with an `ion-label`, have been removed.
+For more information on migrating from the legacy select syntax, refer to the [Select documentation](https://ionicframework.com/docs/api/select#migrating-from-legacy-select-syntax).

 <h4 id="version-8x-textarea">Textarea</h4>